o-oconnell/mp4grep/README.md

 You can download other models from Vosk's [official list](https://alphacephei.com/vosk/models).

 ### Installation
-1. Download the latest JRE, if you don't already have JRE 11+ installed:
-`sudo apt install openjdk-17-jre`

-2. [Download](https://github.com/o-oconnell/mp4grep/releases) mp4grep and unzip it in the location that you want to install it: `unzip mp4grep-v0.1.0.zip`
+1. [Download](https://github.com/o-oconnell/mp4grep/releases) mp4grep and unzip it in the location that you want to install it: `unzip mp4grep-v0.1.0.zip`

-3. Add mp4grep to your PATH, and set its environment variables:
+2. Add mp4grep to your PATH, and set its environment variables:

 `cd mp4grep-v0.1.0`